Chorionic Villus Sampling -- Transabdominal

 Reasons for Test

-- Other tests, such as a first trimester ultrasound revealed abnormal results
+- Other tests, such as a first trimester ultrasound or blood tests reveal abnormal results

 - A prior pregnancy had a chromosomal abnormality

 - The mother is 35 years old or older